Cuprate/cuprate/readme.md

 ### Status

-The project is actualy handle by single guy that never really started a big project of this scale nor understand completely the monero codebase.
-That you like it or not, He have a lot of time ahead of him now and will continue to work on this.
+The project is actually handle by single guy that never really started a big project of this scale nor understand completely the monero codebase.
+But he really wants to learn and code it.

 I'm working on rewriting the blockchain_db part atm.